 Adolf Hult was looking at a Swedish translation of Soren Kierkegaard’s 1849 book The Sickness Unto Death and became interested in the writer.
 He read Georg Brandes’ biography of Kierkegaard and Waldemar Rudin’s biography of Kierkegaard written in the same year.
 He decided to systematically study Kierkegaard and his writings and wrote this report of his discoveries in 1906.

 David F Swenson left Sweden and moved to Minneapolis with his family.
 Later he bacame very interested in the works of Soren Kierkegaard and translated many of his works into Engllish.
-He wrote a biography about him in 1920.
+He wrote this essay about Kierkegaard’s idea of indirect communication and subjective thinking in 1916.

 Yes, Kierkegaard recognized that Christ came to save sinners.
 He published this short psychologial study of sin in his 1844 book, The Concept of Dread (Anxiety) and again in his 1845 book, Thoughts on Crucial Situations in Human Life.